10up/gutenberg-lessons/lessons/01-overview.md

   } ...
 </pre>

 2. Then we wrap it in some markup and watch for changes in a `<RichText>` element in [edit.js](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/includes/blocks/example-block/edit.js#L28).
+Pay close attention to the last two lines of the `<RichText>` element.
+We are defining the value then re-defining the value when it is changed.
 ```
 	<div className={className}>
 		<RichText